 Mashrafe called for conducting tree plantation programme throughout the country to make the country a greenery one.

 "If we cut a single tree, we will have to plant 20 more trees.
+Vigorous campaign is needed to make people aware about uses of dustbin to keep the environment neat and clean in the capital city," he said.

 Urging the Bangladeshi cricket fans to be patient, Mashrafe said, "We are all upset for losing the Nidahas trophy.
 We must win in future"